 The third rule is, If You Know What You're Doing, Bring It On Stong.
 That means if you're swingin', swing hard!
 If you've got something to say, say it!
 Now, don't go on forever---but your confidence and energy can bring the whole band together.
 The great musicians I've had the pleasure of playing with could match their style to the group.
 Don't ditch the group--keep with them.
 Music isn't a competition.

 In general, if you've been asked to 'sit in' by a band that is on stage, just play a song or two and get off.
 The old jazz etiquette is a lost treasure, so we're not too sure how do these things anymore, but from what I've been told by the Wise Ones: Don't assume that you get to sit in just because you came to the gig, and if you do get asked to sit in, take a little time to warm up (tune) before getting on stage, and once on stage just play one or two songs unless the band begs you to stay.
 Just remember, folks, music is the universal language--you can play music even with folks you don't know!
 It's magic, so treat it as a precious gift!

 Even More Videos!

-Sunday October 15th, The V-Tones of Charleston at Prohibition for the Sunday Night Swing Thing, 8-11pm, free lesson at 7pm//
+Sunday, January 14th, The V-Tones of Charleston at Prohibition for the Swing Dance, 8-11pm, dance lesson at 7pm, free//